Freskoko/CycleTrafficWeather/INF161report.md

 *Test train split*

 In order to validate model efficacy, and check for over-training, a test-train-split process was used in order to observe model generalization.
 70% of data was used as training data, while the remaining 30% was split into two parts of 15%, going to validation and test data.
+When splitting data, it was not shuffled, as when working with timeseries data, as it helps the model understand time data better.

 # Data exploration: